groundwater/Gists/Restaurant Theory.md

 If you are not comfortable making a feature a headline feature, it belongs in the ingredients list.

 Ingredients are only interesteing to other chefs.
-They seem important, but the ingredients are not what sells the dish.